 Fantasy subgenres include steampunk, urban and high fantasy, dark fantasy, epic fantasy, and sorcery and sword.
 At the same time, certain fiction genres like magical realism blend the pure attraction of fantasy with the challenging techniques found in literary fiction.
 And Gabriel Garcia Marquez’s One Hundred Years of Solitude is a good example of this idea.

 As young adult (YA) fiction brings popular adult genres into literature for teen audiences, these book genres will continue to sell like hotcakes in 2021.
 From sci-fi to romance, murder, or fantasy, the best books in the YA fiction genre include the same powerful stories and characters that are found in books for older readers.
 Often, themes for teenagers, such as adulthood or rebellion, overlap with existing literary tropes.
 J.K.
 Rowling was hugely successful in this niche with her Harry Potter series, as well as Suzanne Collins with The Hunger Games or R.L.
 Stine who through the series Goosebumps and Fear Street brings horror fiction to the audience of children and teenagers.

 Best Themes for Book Genres In 2021

 Pandemic: In the following years, the COVID-19 pandemic and the crisis generated by it will influence the works of many writers.
-Elements and themes such as global isolation, panic, natural disaster, and socio-political disorders and transformations caused by diseases and health crises, will appear in fiction and non-fiction books.
+Elements and themes such as global isolation, panic, natural disaster, socio-political disorders, and transformations caused by diseases and health crises, will appear in fiction and non-fiction books.